 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Worldpay reported total carbon emissions of approximately 880,550 kg CO2e, comprising 273,980 kg CO2e from Scope 1 and 606,570 kg CO2e from Scope 2 emissions.
-The company did not disclose any Scope 3 emissions for this year.
-In 2022, Worldpay's total emissions were significantly higher, at about 13,914,100 kg CO2e, with Scope 1 emissions at 980,390 kg CO2e, Scope 2 emissions at 1,537,880 kg CO2e, and Scope 3 emissions reaching approximately 11,395,830 kg CO2e.
-Notably, the Scope 3 emissions included substantial contributions from business travel (8,546,810 kg CO2e) and employee commuting (2,039,610 kg CO2e).
-Despite these figures, Worldpay has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
-The emissions data is not cascaded from any parent organization, and all figures are reported directly from Worldpay, LLC.
-Worldpay's commitment to addressing climate change remains unclear, as they have not publicly outlined any specific strategies or targets for emissions reduction.
+In 2023, Worldpay reported total emissions of approximately 880,550 kg CO2e, comprising 273,980 kg CO2e from Scope 1 and 606,570 kg CO2e from Scope 2.
+This marks a significant reduction from 2022, when total emissions were about 13,914,100 kg CO2e, with Scope 1 emissions at 980,390 kg CO2e, Scope 2 at 1,537,880 kg CO2e, and Scope 3 emissions reaching approximately 11,395,830 kg CO2e.
+Notably, the Scope 3 emissions included substantial contributions from business travel (8,546,810 kg CO2e) and employee commute (2,039,610 kg CO2e).
+Despite these figures, Worldpay has not set specific reduction targets or climate pledges, and there are no cascading emissions data from a parent company.
+The organisation's commitment to addressing climate change remains unclear, as no formal initiatives or targets have been disclosed.
+Overall, Worldpay's emissions data reflects a complex landscape of carbon output, with a notable decrease in 2023 compared to the previous year, but lacking defined strategies for future reductions.

 Access structured emissions data, company-specific emission factors, and source documents